pmj/genccont/README.md

 list that had no dependencies I couldn't satisfy in kernel space.
 Surprisingly, I found no such library.
 Despite my reluctance to succumb to NIH, I ended up writing my own implementation.
 I surely can't be the only one needing such a thing, so here it is.
-Later I also needed a queue and a generic hash table implementation, which triggered development of the genc_chaining_hash_table.
+Later I also needed a queue, a generic hash table implementation, doubly linked lists and a binary search tree, which triggered development of the slist_queue, genc_chaining_hash_table, dlist and binary_tree.

 ## Design Goals